Snichoo/repo-code-copy-paste/README.md

 - Implement additional security measures before deploying in a production environment
 - Be cautious with file permissions when using in shared environments

-## Contributing

-Feel free to submit issues and enhancement requests!

-## License

-[Your chosen license]

 ```